mijime/docker-gen-route53/README.md

 ![nginx 1.9.0](https://img.shields.io/badge/nginx-1.9.0-brightgreen.svg) ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)

-nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.
+nginx-proxy-r53 sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.

-See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.
+it also registers the hostname in route53 (AWS DNS service)

+fork of https://github.com/jwilder/nginx-proxy + the route53 functionality

 ### Usage

 To run it:

-    $ docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock jwilder/nginx-proxy
+    $ docker run -d -p 80:80 -e SELF_HOST=<dns for this host> -e HOST_ZONE_ID=<key> -e AWS_ACCESS_KEY_ID=<key> -e AWS_SECRET_ACCESS_KEY=<secret> -e AWS_DEFAULT_REGION=<region> -v /var/run/docker.sock:/tmp/docker.sock tmuskal/nginx-proxy-r53

 Then start any containers you want proxied with an env var `VIRTUAL_HOST=subdomain.youdomain.com`

     $ docker run -e VIRTUAL_HOST=foo.bar.com  ...

-Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the VIRTUAL_HOST env var set.
+Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy-r53, the request will be routed to a container with the VIRTUAL_HOST env var set.

 ### Multiple Ports

-If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
+If your container exposes multiple ports, nginx-proxy-r53 will default to the service running on port 80.
 If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
 If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.

   [1]: https://github.com/jwilder/docker-gen
   [2]: http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/